-Brothers and sisters are welcome at the outpatient clinic.
+Brothers and sisters younger than twelve are welcome at the outpatient clinic.
 To avoid crowding in the outpatient clinic, we ask you to wait elsewhere in the building or outside, keeping your telephone or buzzer at hand.
 You will be notified when your appointment is about to start.

 Can I come to the Máxima Center if I have been abroad?

 This is due to the situation in the country (yellow, orange, red).
 Stick to government regulations and follow the advice about possible home quarantine after a trip or contact with an infected person.

 What if your child is in aplasia and becomes infected?